FTBpro/count-von-count/README.md

    **BUT** we want to count only posts that have at least 200 words.

-   so when reporting the `post_create` action, we'll add the `team` parameter to the query string, and lets also add another parameter - `long_post` that will get "true" or "false" as values.
+   When reporting the `post_create` action, we'll add the `team` parameter to the query string, and lets also add another parameter - `long_post` that will get "true" or "false" as values.

    our call will look like - http://my-von-count.com/post_create?user=1234&team=10&long_post=true